umbraco/Umbraco.Commerce.DemoStore/README.md

 * Visual Studio 2019.
 * .NET Core SDK 8.0.100 or newer.

-This demo store supports two database editions.
-By default it uses a `sqlite` database, but it also comes with a `.\dbs\DemoStore_v13_starter.bacpac` file which is exported from a SQL Server 2022.
+By default the demo store uses a `sqlite` database, but in the future it may also come with a demo bacpac file.

-`sqlite` edition is fine if you just want to look around the store, but if you want to mess around, SQL Server edition is less likely be locked up when thing goes wrong.
+`sqlite` edition will work fine if you just want to look around the store.

 ## Getting Started